A Stir of Echoes: Plot synopsis

-Tom Wallace lived an ordinary life, until a chance event awakened psychic abilities he never knew he possessed.
-Now he's hearing the private thoughts of the people around him and learning shocking secrets he never wanted to know.
-But as Tom's existence becomes a waking nightmare, even greater jolts are in store as he becomes the unwilling recipient of a message from beyond the grave.
+Tom Wallace lived an ordinary life, until a chance event awakened psychic abilities which he never knew he possessed.
+Now he is hearing the private thoughts of the people around him and learning shocking secrets which he never wanted to know.

+But as Tom's existence becomes a waking nightmare, even greater jolts are in store.
+He becomes the unwilling recipient of a message from the afterlife.

 Reception

 Galaxy reviewer Floyd C. Gale praised the novel, saying "Matheson expertly builds a mood of horror and terror that only on one occasion exceeds credulity."
 Damon Knight, however, dismissed it as "a thin and banal ghost story with psi trimmings, written in a Chippendale Chinese style."